How to Compress Images for Web Without Losing Quality

 Step-by-Step Guide:

-1. Select Your Image: Drag and drop your JPG, PNG, or WEBP file into the tool, or click to upload from your device.
+- Select Your Image: Drag and drop your JPG, PNG, or WEBP file into the tool.

-2. Set Your Target Size: Specify the desired file size in kilobytes (KB).
-For example, a good target for a high-quality blog post image is under 150 KB.
-For a hero image, you might aim for under 300 KB.
-This gives you fine-grained control.
+- Set Your Target Size: Specify the desired file size in kilobytes (KB).
+A good target for a high-quality blog post image is under 150 KB.

-3. Compress: The tool automatically analyzes your image and applies the optimal compression settings to meet your target without destroying quality.
-This is where the magic of the image compressor happens.
+- Compress: The tool automatically applies the optimal compression settings to meet your target.

-4. Download: Your optimized image is ready for download almost instantly.
-The entire process is fast, free, and respects your privacy.
+- Download: Your optimized image is ready for download almost instantly.

 Try our free Image Compressor now and speed up your website!